Tarmslitaren/FrosthavenAssistant/README.md

 ## Known Issues
 - Severe flickering on lineage os 16, 17 and 18 on older phones using adreno 300 series graphic chip.
-- Some animations will not play, (and some may play when they shouldn't) when receiving updates over wifi.
+- Some animations may not play, (and some may play when they shouldn't) when receiving updates over wifi.
 - When trying to connect without a server on same network, may result in a lot of error messages shown when it tries connecting.
 - A device sharing a wifi-hotspot can not connect itself.
 - Initiative is secret while not originating from your own device in a network.
 It will stop being secret if you do modify it yourself.
 - Some text alignment issues with small texts on small screens.
 - When connected and the server device goes to background, the connection may be broken.
 Try to avoid having the server device's app go to background.
 - All data is added by hand.
 Please report any error in a ticket on Github.

-## Roadmap
-- Next:
-  - More minor improvements

 ## Developer Notes for adding game data